6. Custom RL Example using Stable Baselines¶

 Refer to the Isaac Core tutorials for details on Isaac Core APIs and workflow.

-First, we will create our Task implementation.
-Create a new script, cartpole_task.py, where we will implement our task logic.
+First, we will look at the Task implementation, cartpole_task.py, where we will implement our task logic.
 We will be basing our Task structure on the BaseTask class from the Isaac Core extension.

 Starting with imports, we will use a couple of classes and utilities from the Isaac Core extension.